webda2l/symfony-docs/routing.rst

     automatically for you when the :ref:`framework.http_method_override <configuration-framework-http_method_override>` option is ``true``.

-.. _routing-matching-expressions:

 Matching Environments
 ~~~~~~~~~~~~~~~~~~~~~

-The ``env`` option can be used to make a route conditional on the
+Use the ``env`` option to register a route only when the current
-:ref:`configuration environment <configuration-environments>`, the route will
+:ref:`configuration environment <configuration-environments>` matches the
-only be registered if the environment matches.
+given value:

 .. configuration-block::